Distin, London Cornet

 In the 1830s, John Distin and his four sons formed a brass quintet for the purpose of performing concerts.
 He had established himself as a professional musician at least twenty years previously and realized that there was a market for his family band.
 They first performed on keyed bugle, slide trumpet, trombone and hand horn but as valve brasses became available, they utilized them as well.
 They were among the very first to popularize the Saxhorns.
 It is thought that they first learned of these and immediately started using them on their 1844 tour of Europe.
 They were also very quick to become London agents for Sax's instruments, at first selling them from the family home as Distin and Sons.

 By 1850, Henry Distin was the proprietor of Distin and Sons and imported French instruments by makers other than Sax and set about to manufacture his own line of brass instruments by 1853 and thus ending his relationship with Adolphe Sax.
-Not much is known about the early London shop but from several rotary valve Saxhorns from this period that I have worked on over the years, the quality of design and workmanship rivalled those made by Sax.
+Not much is known about the early London shop but from several Saxhorns from this period that I have worked on over the years, the quality of design and workmanship rivalled those made by Sax.

 Click on image above for larger view.